Sureinity/maxidom/docs/03_SYSTEM_ARCHITECTURE.md

 ### 2. Component Breakdown

 #### 2.1.
-Chrome Extension
+Chrome Extension (The Sensor & Responder)

-The extension is responsible for capturing user behavior without impacting performance.
-Its duties are strictly limited to:
+The extension is responsible for capturing user behavior and responding to backend commands.
+Its duties include:

 -   **Data Collection**: Using DOM event listeners (`mousemove`, `keydown`, `wheel`, etc.) to capture raw interaction data.
 -   **Data Aggregation**: Structuring raw events into a clean, aggregated JSON payload.
-This involves grouping mouse movements into paths and pairing key-down/key-up events.
--   **Session Management**: Buffering aggregated data and transmitting it to the backend every 30 seconds of activity.
+-   **Session Management**: Transmitting data to the backend every 30 seconds of activity.
--   **Receiving Feedback**: Listening for responses from the backend (e.g., an anomaly score) and triggering UI alerts if necessary.
+-   **Secure Communication**: Sending payloads via HTTPS POST requests to the backend API.
+-   **Active Response**: When an anomaly is detected, the extension is responsible for **injecting an overlay** to prompt the user for their password and sending the input to the backend for verification.

 #### 2.2.
-FastAPI Backend
+FastAPI Backend (The Brain)

 The backend handles all the heavy lifting, ensuring the client remains lightweight.
 Its responsibilities include:

--   **API Endpoints**: Providing clear RESTful endpoints for receiving data (`/score`, `/train`).
+-   **API Endpoints**: Providing clear RESTful endpoints for receiving data (`/score`, `/train`) and handling active verification (`/verify_password`).
 -   **User Identity Management**: Associating incoming data with a specific user profile via a unique `UUID`.
+-   **Secure Credential Storage**: Hashing and storing user passwords securely using a strong algorithm like bcrypt.
--   **Feature Extraction**: Parsing the aggregated JSON payload and converting it into a fixed-size numerical feature vector suitable for the machine learning model.
+-   **Feature Extraction**: Parsing the aggregated JSON payload and converting it into a numerical feature vector.
 -   **Model Lifecycle Management**:
-    -   **Training**: Orchestrating the training of new `Isolation Forest` models during the profiling phase.
+    -   **Training**: Orchestrating the training of new `Isolation Forest` models.
-    -   **Scoring**: Loading the appropriate user model and using it to score new data for anomaly detection.
+    -   **Scoring**: Loading the appropriate user model and using it to score new data.
     -   **Retraining**: Implementing the logic for the periodic retraining feedback loop.
--   **Persistence**: Saving and loading trained Scikit-learn models from the file system (as `.joblib` files), with each model file named after its corresponding `UUID`.
+-   **Persistence**: Saving and loading trained models from the file system.

 ### 3. Data Flow